13 B2B Ecommerce Brands Unveil The Secrets to Scalable Online Success

 As the new generation comes to managerial and purchasing power age, their preferred method of purchasing (ecommerce) will surpass older processes.

-A recent study by Heinz and SnapApp found that millennials B2B buyers aren’t just coming –– they are here.
+A recent report found that millennial B2B buyers aren’t just coming –– they are here.

 And, they shop differently than their generational peers.
-The study found:
+A Heinz and SnapApp study found:

 - Millennial buyers are far more independent than Generation X or baby boomer buyers during their path to purchase: They conduct extensive research on their own before making any purchasing decisions.

 - While Generation X and baby boomer buyers rely on salespeople for guidance, millennial buyers are more likely to rely on the opinions of peers or outside experts than to trust a salesperson: They actively avoid engaging with sales early on; nearly 60 percent say they don’t engage with a salesperson until they’re in the middle of a purchasing decision.

 These buying behaviors mimic B2C buying behaviors in which brands must educate, build trust and build community before a purchasing decision is made – or even considered.

 If you want your brand to show up in those buying committees, you must have an online presence.

 One last data point to drive this home:

 A 2015 Forrester report by Andy Hoar (“Death of a B2B Salesman”) states: “The data is very clear that B2B buyers now favor do-it-yourself options for researching products and services.
 By a factor of three to one, B2B buyers want to self-educate versus talk to sales representatives to learn about products and services.”